LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-3.md

 17. Delete the job prototype you've created manually in the console in the oart 1 of this module If the deployed job has worked successfully, you can safely delete the one you created manually earlier - your code is now in the DP codebase!

+Congratulations, you've completed this module and deployed a job in the data platform!

 [module_0]: ./module-0.md